zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/create-app/create-app.md

 Once you have your business objects, you'll use them to build the HR web application in which every employee belongs to a department, and every department has a location.
 Your goal is to allow your users to add employee names and their departments, and to change that data when necessary.

 **Note:** Although this lab shows how to build an application using a business object, you can also build applications based on REST services or on databases like Oracle Database Cloud Service.
-The basic principles of creating applications are the same, no matter what form your data takes.
+The basic principles of creating an application are the same, no matter what form your data takes.

-## **STEP 1:** Create a Web App
+## **TASK 1:** Create a Web App

-Add your first web app to the HR visual application that you created in the previous lab.
+Add your first web app to the HR visual application that you've just created.
 A visual application is a container for all your web and mobile applications.
-In this step, you add a single web app to your visual application, but you could have more than one, even both web and mobile apps in the same visual application.
+In this step, you add a single web app to your visual application, but you can have more than one, even both web and mobile apps in the same visual application.

 1. On the Project Home page, click **HR Visual Application** under Workspaces.